orange-cloudfoundry/sidecars-buildpack/README.md

   # Set env var for app, all app_env found in sidecars will be merged in one
   # you can give a value in posix style from env var
   app_env: {}
-  # You can pass a profile file which will be source before executing app
+  # You can pass a profile file which will be sourced before executing app
   profiled: ""
-  # Set working directory, by defaul it is the dir defined by cli flag --dir
+  # Set working directory, by default it is the dir defined by cli flag --dir
   work_dir: ""
   # Do not put prefix in stdout/stderr for this sidecar
   no_log_prefix: false